mitchellostrow/mitchellostrow.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://bcs.mit.edu'>Computational Neuroscience Graduate Student at MIT</a>.
+subtitle: <a href='https://bcs.mit.edu'>Computational Neuroscience PhD Student at MIT</a>.
 Reverse-Engineering the Brain and Deep Neural Networks

 profile:
   align: right